shiva/blog-posts/2008/2008-09-02-in-the-browser-lies-the-power-wave-2-of-the-google-takeover.md

 ---
-layout: post
 title: In the browser lies the power - Wave 2 of the Google takeover
-categories: \[\]
 tags:
   - browser
   - commentary
   - google
   - google chrome
   - review
   - web 2.0
+description: In the browser lies the power - Wave 2 of the Google takeover
+date: '2008-9-2'
 ---

 Finally it's out in the open.
 The ultimate weapon in Google's powerchest to combat desktop applications, render the need for a specific platform meaningless - the browser.
 I guess this has been in the making for the last decade, and here it is.
 A browser by a company that downloads pretty much most of the internet every day.